Kofi George Konuah: Honours

 Konuah was made an Officer of the Order of the British Empire (O.B.E.) in 1956 and promoted to Commander (C.B.E.) in 1960.

 In 1963, the University of Ghana presented him an honorary doctorate.
 He was amongst the first three persons awarded an honorary degree by the university.
 The two others were W.E.B.
 Du Bois and Sir Arku Korsah.

 In 1968, the National Liberation Council awarded Konuah the Grand Medal (Civil Division) of the Republic of Ghana.

 Death and legacy

 Konuah died on 6 June 1996 and is buried in the forecourt of the administration of Accra Academy.
 Konuah was principal of the Accra Academy for 21 years from 1931 to 1952 and held public office for another 21 years from 1953 to 1974.
-Konuah is remembered as one of the initiators of the first privately founded school in Gold Coast and the first founded without the help of any church group or denomination.
+Konuah is remembered as one of the initiators of the first privately founded school in Gold Coast and the first founded without the initial help of any church group or denomination.
 The Konuah-Halm-Addo-Alema-Awuletey Lecture is held periodically in joint honour of him.